National Railway Museum, Port Adelaide: Operations

-The museum operates a number of historic locomotives for shunting of rolling stock and during special events.
-Within the museum grounds, 457 mm-gauge steam and diesel locomotives provide rides on a track 1.2 km long.
-In 1992, the museum, in cooperation with the local council, built a 1.7 km line along the beach from Semaphore to Fort Glanville.
-From October to April, trains operate – subject to temperatures being less than 35 C – on weekends, public holidays and school holidays.
-The line travels along the coastline, through the sand dunes and the Fort Glanville Conservation Park; the locomotive is turned at each end.
+During "special event" days, the museum operates various historic locomotives for shunting of rolling stock.

+Each day within the museum grounds, a 457 mm narrow-gauge diesel or steam locomotive gives free rides to visitors on a track, 1.2 km long, that circles the site.

+In 1992, the museum, in cooperation with the Port Adelaide and Enfield Council, built a 1.7 km line of the same gauge from Semaphore to Fort Glanville.
+The line travels along the coastline, through the sand dunes and the Fort Glanville Conservation Park.
+Trains operate on weekends, public holidays and school holidays from October to April, subject to the morning forecast temperature being less than 33 C.

 Since 1982 the museum has published its bi-monthly Catch Point Magazine, a full-colour, A5-format, 48-page magazine that features news and articles about railway operations mainly in South Australia.

 Buildings

 The museum has a number of historic buildings, some original to the site and others transported for display, including the following: